my short career of paddling, Pakistan wins the prize for the lowest

 opted to cut left earlier rather

-Phil emerged from the hole unscathed, so I told myself it
+Phil emerges from the hole unscathed, so I tell myself it

 just a big class IV...as long as you don't screw up.
-I gave a thumbs up
+I give a thumbs up

-and hiked back to my boat, knowing that it would be big and a lot of it
+and hike back to my boat, knowing that it's going to be bigger than it looks and a lot of it

 would have to be figured out at river level.
-On a river of this
+On a river of these

-I came into the boof hot and got enough of one to be
+in lines.
+I ome into the boof hot and get enough of one to be

 stable and in

 control through the alley way.
-I knew the rapid was too long to paddle
+I knew the rapid is too long to paddle

 at full speed the whole time, and this seemed like a good time for a